isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-04-07-Second-Reading-Speech-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-on-the-COVID-19-Temporary-Measures-Bill-2020.md

 (b)	Which is why Clause 27(2) prescribes the suite of options available to the Minister to prescribe, as may be appropriate, for one type of meeting to another.

 {:start="21"}
-21. I should highlight to members that Clause 27, like some other parts of this Bill, applies retrospectively, from 27 March.
+21. I should highlight to members that Clause 27, like some other parts of this Bill, applies <u>retrospectively</u>, <u>from 27 March</u>.

 (a)	27 March is the date on the MOH’s Safe-Distancing Regulations.